nzacha/PsychApp/README.md

 # PsychApp
-The back end of the Psychology app
+The back end for PsychApp